Frequently Asked Questions on AB 5

 - Examples where services are part of the hiring entity’s usual course of business:

-- When a clothing manufacturing company hires work-at-home seamstresses to make dresses from cloth and patterns supplied by the company that will thereafter be sold by the company.
+- A clothing manufacturing company hires work-at-home seamstresses to make dresses from cloth and patterns supplied by the company that will be sold by the company.

-- When a bakery hires cake decorators to work on a regular basis on its custom-designed cakes.
+- A bakery hires cake decorators to work on a regular basis on its custom-designed cakes.
 (Id. at 959-960.)